awsdocs/amazon-ec2-user-guide/doc_source/vpc-classiclink.md

 ### Linking an instance to a VPC<a name="classiclink-link-instance"></a>

 After you've enabled a VPC for ClassicLink, you can link an EC2\-Classic instance to it\.

-**Note**
-You can only link a running EC2\-Classic instance to a VPC\.
-You cannot link an instance that's in the `stopped` state\.
+The instance must be in the `running` state\.

 If you want the public DNS hostname to resolve to the private IP address, enable ClassicLink DNS support for the VPC before you link the instance\.
 For more information, see [Enabling ClassicLink DNS support](#classiclink-enable-dns-support)\.